• Skip to primary navigation

 Instructions

-3. Turn the stovetop on to medium-high and bring to a gentle boil.
+• Turn on the stovetop to medium-high heat, and bring to a gentle boil.

-7. Pour water into the same blender and add fresh lemon juice.
+• Pour the cooking liquid into the same blender and add fresh lemon juice.

-8. Blend until smooth, about 30 to 45 seconds.
-You may need to shake the contents and blend again if it gets stuck.
+• Blend until smooth, about 30 to 45 seconds.
+If the mixture gets stuck, shake it and blend again.

 Notes